Here’s how to make an outdoor DIY hanging Santa sleigh and reindeer out of plywood for less than $20 this holiday season.

 Here’s the Swiss cheese reindeer after all the holes were made (the scrap wood backer board sure took a beating after two reindeer and a sleigh):

-Attaching Lights to the Outdoor Holiday Decor
+Attaching Outdoor Lights to the Santa Sleigh & Reindeer

 I had initially hoped that the holes were going to be snug enough to securely hold the bulbs without them falling out.
-This was not the case however.
+This was not the case, however.

 So I strategically placed several globs of hot glue to keep the string lights attached to the plywood.